 Show me the Money: how do we monetize smart cities?

-In the age of IoT and smart cities, data is the new oil.
-In order for smart cities to thrive, we need to establish sustainable commerce models that facilitate the success of all ecosystem players.
-Software must be woven into the fabric of IoT solutions so that all ecosystem contributors benefit, this includes OEMs, developers, integrators, governments, etc.
+For smart cities to thrive, we need to establish sustainable commerce models that facilitate the success of all ecosystem players.
+The software must be woven into the fabric of IoT solutions so that all ecosystem contributors benefit, this includes OEMs, developers, integrators, governments, etc.

 As urban areas continue to expand and grow, smart city technology is expanding alongside to enhance sustainability and better serve humanity.
-By leveraging pervasive connectivity, open data, end-to-end security and software monetization solutions, we can align evolving smart city needs for a greatly improved experience for all partners in the ecosystem
+By leveraging pervasive connectivity, open data, end-to-end security, and software monetization solutions, we can align evolving smart city needs for a greatly improved experience for all partners in the ecosystem.

 For more information on building trusted smart city IoT solutions, just